strangerstudios/pmpro-group-discount-codes/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-group-discount-codes/issues

 == Changelog ==
+= 0.5 - 2025-04-25 =
+* BUG FIX: Fixes issue where a group discount code could be used more than once. (@dwanjuki)

 = 0.4 - 2023-11-08 =
 * SECURITY: Improved sanitization of code logic to improve security. (@dparker1005)
 * ENHANCEMENT: Improved support and backwards compatibility for future and past versions of Paid Memberships Pro. (@dparker1005)